genomicssport/enafetch/README.md

-# ena-rust
+# ena-rust-crate

 - a rustlang command line application to access ena and download files asynchronously.
 - made for high performance computing where you can put the project numbers and links will be ready.
 - just specify the project number and your files will be ready.
+- the crate is available from crates.io at the following [ena-rust-crate](https://crates.io/crates/rust-ena)
 ```
 cargo install --path .
 or